sarahciston/codingcare/posts/0critintro.md

 Trans\*disciplinary includes multidisciplinary and interdisciplinary — across and combined and between — and it also imagines the practice of across and combined and between as more than the sum of its parts. @visResearchPeopleWho2021

 This approach to technological trans\*lation and trans\*formation is without prerequisite.
 We are already queer-enough, coder-enough, valued-enough to participate in continually becoming.
 We are "always-already programming."@AlwaysalreadyprogrammingMd

+>"queerness is itself inherent within computational logic, and that this queerness becomes visible when we investigate those cleavages that partition the lives of these men into distinct technical and sexual spheres of existence.
+Ultimately [...]there exists a structuring logic to computational systems that, while nearly totalizing, does not account for all forms of knowledge, and which excludes certain acts, behaviors, and modes of being."
+>>Gaboury, J. (2013, February 19).
+A Queer History of Computing.
+Rhizome. http://rhizome.org/editorial/2013/feb/19/queer-computing-1/

+*(See also trans\*feminist technoscience and crip technoscience)*

 #### \*